The essence of a parenting plan is who lives where, when, and with whom.

 In the Parenting Plan, you will find provisions for vacations, holidays, transportation, all other ground rules for raising your children with your ex-spouse.
 The plan also accounts for the possibility that one parent may move which requires notification to the other party to the plan.

 When both parties agree on a plan the court doesn’t have to get involved and draft its own.
 And when you don’t agree, the Court can make the decision for you.

 As a court order, the court has the power to enforce the parenting plan if one parent decides he or she won’t follow it.
 Be sure to report and document if there is such violation.
 But you do not want to put yourself in a situation where you are also violating the order.

 The parenting plan will most likely last until the children are over 18.
 A proper parenting plan can give you structure and predictability, which leads to happiness for all members of the family going forward into this next stage of your lives.

-At Ashby Law we pride ourselves in having experienced Washington State family law attorneys that keep current with the law in order to help you navigate it.
+At Pacific Northwest Family Law we pride ourselves in having experienced Washington State family law attorneys that keep current with the law in order to help you navigate it.
 Call us to discuss divorce, custody, adoption, alimony or any other family law issue.
 Schedule an appointment today at 509-572-3700.